oviniciuscesar/pd-perceptron/README.md

 The `perceptron` is an artificial neuron model, created by Frank Rosenblatt in 1958, capable of automatically “learning” which are the ideal values ​​of weights `𝑊` that, when weighting the inputs `𝑋`, transmit the signal (returning the value 1) or not (returning the value 0) depending on the nature of the input data (input signal).
-In the context of machine learning, such an algorithm is used to solve binary classification and linear regression
+In the context of machine learning, such an algorithm is used to solve binary classification and linear regression.

+This implementation is the result of a study of the creative appropriation of machine learning algorithms in the context of live-electornics music composition.
+Therefore, it presents some functions that are not in the original algorithm created by Rosenblat.